Lamden/docs/docs/develop/wallet_api/approval_transactions.md

 Usually this would require the user to create and send a currency.approve transaction first.

-You can initate this process on the user's behalf, and the Lamden Wallet will prompt them to accpet the Approval Request.
+You can initiate this process on the user's behalf, and the Lamden Wallet will prompt them to accept the Approval Request.

 **Approval popups ALWAYS show**, regaless of your DAPP's <u>[Trusted Status](/docs/wallet/accounts_linked_create#make-account-trusted)</u>.